 - excavating near a neighbouring building.

 you must find out if the work falls within the scope of the Act.
 If it does you must notify all neighbours who will be affected by the works.
-For further information on The Party Wall etc Act 1996, please see Related Links below.
+For further information on The Party Wall etc Act 1996, please see Related Content.

 Site Inspections - please remember to notify us when you commence works.

-For further information about Building Notice applications, why not refer to our Frequently Asked Questions, found in Related Links below.
+For further information about Building Notice applications, why not refer to our Frequently Asked Questions, found in Related Content.

 Planning Permission - Important Note